Jamie McMurray: 2015–2018

-At Chicagoland, McMurray started 13th and finished 16th.
-At New Hampshire, he started 23rd and finished 14th.
-Heading into Dover, he started 11th due to rain washing out qualifying.
-He was 11th in the points, just two points above the cut line for who would be eliminated from the Chase going into the Contender Round, and one point above Dale Earnhardt Jr., who marked the cutoff line.
+At Chicagoland, McMurray started 13th and finished sixteenth.
+At New Hampshire, he started 23rd and finished fourteenth.
+Heading into Dover, he started eleventh due to rain washing out qualifying.
+He was eleventh in the points, just two points above the cut line for who would be eliminated from the Chase going into the Contender Round, and one point above Dale Earnhardt Jr., who marked the cutoff line.
 During the race, McMurray would be locked in a constant battle with Earnhardt for control of the final transfer spot.
 Ultimately, Earnhardt finished third and McMurray finished fourth, which tied them in points, which was broken in favor of Earnhardt, which cut McMurray from the Chase.

 On September 19, 2015, McMurray joined NASCAR on NBC for the Xfinity Series race at Chicagoland as a guest analyst.

-At Martinsville, McMurray looked to be set to finish 1 lap down in 24th place.
-However, after a caution with less than 50 laps to go, caused by Matt Kenseth intentionally wrecking Joey Logano, McMurray got back on the lead lap and after a pit stop, had the fastest car in the field.
-McMurray, with the fastest car, charged through the field after a restart, to finish second behind Jeff Gordon.
+At Martinsville, McMurray looked to be set to finish one lap down in 24th place.
+However, after a caution with less than fifty laps to go, caused by Matt Kenseth intentionally wrecking Joey Logano, McMurray got back on the lead lap and, after a pit stop, had the fastest car in the field.
+McMurray, with the fastest car, charged through the field after a restart to finish second behind Jeff Gordon.

-McMurray started out the 2016 season with a 17th place at Daytona.
-During the next 3 races he finished 16th, 16th, and 21st, before getting his first top ten - a tenth at Fontana.
-McMurray would spin at Martinsville, and finish outside the top 20.
-After finishing inside the top 20 over the next 3 races, McMurray would be involved in the big one at Talladega.
-However, he would rally back for a fourth place, his first top five, and second top ten of the year.
+McMurray started out the 2016 season with a seventeenth-place finish at Daytona.
+During the next three races, he finished sixteenth, sixteenth, and 21st, before getting his first top-ten, a tenth at Fontana.
+McMurray would spin at Martinsville and finish outside the top twenty.
+After finishing inside the top twenty over the next three races, McMurray would be involved in the big one at Talladega.
+However, he would rally back for a fourth place, his first top five and second top ten of the year.

 The next two weeks were rough for McMurray, as at Kansas, he was penalized by NASCAR and forced to repair damage from a crewman who body-slammed the car (NASCAR determined this was an illegal body modification).
 He spent the rest of the race trying to catch up and ultimately finished 26th.
 At Dover, he got caught up in the big one and finished several laps down in 21st.
-Three races later, McMurray would finish 9th at Michigan.
-After a seventeenth at Sonoma, McMurray would contend at Daytona, but contact from Kyle Larson, and Jimmie Johnson would cause him to spin, causing the big one.
+Three races later, McMurray would finish ninth at Michigan.
+After a seventeenth at Sonoma, McMurray would contend at Daytona, but contact from Kyle Larson and Jimmie Johnson would cause him to spin, causing the big one.